gmolveau/books/the_pragmatic_programmer.md

 &middot; Why spend your life developing software unless you care about doing it well?

 2. **Think!
 About Your Work** <br>
-&middot; vTurn off the autopilot and take control.
+&middot; Turn off the autopilot and take control.
 Constantly critique and appraise your work.

 3. **Provide Options, Don't Make Lame Excuses** <br>
 &middot; Instead of excuses, provide options.
 Don't say it can't be done; explain what can be done.